impresso/impresso-language-identification-cookbook/README.md

 ### Stage 1a: Automatic Language Identification

 We first apply several off-the-shelf LID classifiers and our model to the texts.
+Additionally, OCR Quality Assessment (OCRQA) can be optionally enabled to evaluate the quality of the OCR text for each language.
+The OCRQA scores provide an estimate of text quality that can be used alongside language identification for assessing the reliability of the results.

 The corresponding build command is:

 ```sh
 make langident-target